 All in all, it is so much that I could never write it all down.
 But to start with some positive experiences: I have never experienced such hospitality, things are more spontaneous and not so fixed, lots of people have been incredibly friendly and helpful, I learned not to judge too fast (e.g. arranged marriages are not the worst thing in the world).
-Negative experience I have made with certain forms of sexual harassment ("eve teasing"), the IST (Indian standard time), sometimes I waited for a really long time, but on the other hand it quarrels with a policeman, who insisted on a new leather jacket, till I got my police registration) and than lots of small things like dirt everywhere, the necessity to bargain for al most everything and people trying to fool me, etc.
+Negative experience I have made with certain forms of sexual harassment ("eve teasing"), the IST (Indian standard time), sometimes I waited for a really long time, but on the other hand it helped me to become more patient, corruption (it took me quite a long time and quarrels with a policeman, who insisted on a new leather jacket, till I got my police registration) and than lots of small things like dirt everywhere, the necessity to bargain for al most everything and people trying to fool me, etc.